truonghm/aoc/README.md

 ## How to automatically download input

 Note that it's not encouraged to automatically download input for each puzzle.
 If you have to do it, do it only ONCE for each puzzle!
+This is to avoid doxxing the AOC website, or worse, getting ourselved banned.

 First, install `python-dotenv` by running `pip install -r requirements.txt` or `pip install python-dotenv`.

 You will need the session ID of a logged in session for [https://adventofcode.com/](https://adventofcode.com/).
+This session ID is basically the cookie for the website, and should exist for about a month before expiring.
 Once logged in, find the session ID here:

 ![AOC Session ID](./.assets/aoc_session.png)